The uterus is a pear-shaped organ made up of three muscle layers:

 The agents used here are meperidine, pethidine and fentanyl.
 The mother herself can administer the drugs intravenously using a pump.
 There can be continuous or intermittent infusion.
-This method is beneficial as it helps in achieving higher maternal satisfaction and at the same time there is no need of administration of higher doses of narcotics.
+This method is beneficial as it helps in achieving a higher maternal satisfaction and, at the same time, there is no need for the administration of higher doses of narcotics.

-There are less unwanted effects such as motor block , hypotension, reduction in the demands on staff on the labor floor and finally it gives many parturients a feeling of empowerment.
+There are less unwanted effects such as motor block, hypotension, a reduction in the demands on the staff on the labor floor and, finally, it gives many parturients a feeling of empowerment.

 Transcutaneous electrical nerve stimulation (TENS)

-In this method, electrodes are placed over the region of spinal cord supplying the uterus i.e. T10 to L1 and S2 to S4.
+In this method, electrodes are placed over the region of the spinal cord supplying the uterus i.e. T10 to L1 and S2 to S4.
 The flow and amount of current is adjusted according to the severity of pain and threshold.
-The current that flows helps in limiting as well as ceasing the neuro-transmitter release via synapses.
-This is a non-invasive procedure which helps in reduction of dependence on opioid analgesics.
+The current that flows helps in limiting, as well as ceasing, the neuro-transmitter release via synapses.
+This is a non-invasive procedure which helps in the reduction of the dependence on opioid analgesics.
 Also, there are no associated systemic side effects.

-This method includes epidular analgesia, para-cervical nerve block, pudendal nerve block and spinal anaesthesia.
+This method includes epidural analgesia, para-cervical nerve block, pudendal nerve block and spinal anesthesia.

 - Lumbar epidular analgesia

 It is the gold standard technique for pain control in obstetrics.
-Low doses of local anesthetic or opioid combinations are administered to provide a continuous T10-L1 sensory block during the first stage of labor.
-It is administered only after the onset of labor and not anytime before that.
-Agents used in this method are local anaesthetics; 0.5 % bupivacaine or 1 % lignocaine.
+An epidural needle aids the insertion of a catheter to the epidural space and administration of low doses of local anesthetic or opioid combinations to provide a continuous T10 – L1 sensory block during the first stage of labor.
+It is administered only after the onset of labor and not any time before that.
+Agents used in this method are local anesthetics; 0.5% bupivacaine or 1% lignocaine.

 It is administered with the help of a needle that is inserted to puncture and reach the epidural space between L2 and L3.
-In order to achieve complete analgesia, it is inserted between T10 to S5, while for caesarean it is inserted between T4 to S1.
+In order to achieve complete analgesia, it is inserted between T10 to S5, while, for a caesarean section, it is inserted between T4 to S1.

-When this method is used, the mother is conscious and able to experience child birth.
-There is easier control of post-partum pain and reduced risk of aspiration-related complications.
-Simultaneously, there is significant improvement of newborn APGAR score.
+When this method is used, the mother is conscious and able to experience childbirth.
+There is easier control of post-partum pain and a reduced risk of aspiration-related complications.
+Simultaneously, there is a significant improvement of the newborn APGAR score.

 Contra-indications for this method include postural hypotension, coagulation disorders, kypho-scoliosis, hypovolemia and local infection.